PsyBA Master Class: Systems Perspective in Supervision (12 Oct 2020) (Videoconference)

 Christine Senediak is a Board Approved supervisor trainer with 30 years clinical experience and over 25 years experience as a supervisor and educator.
 She supervises widely providing individual, peer, group and organisational supervision to psychiatrists, psychologists and other health clinicians working in child, adolescent and family services, schools, adult mental health, drug health, gambling, sexual assault, cross cultural and trauma services.
 She divides her time between education, clinical work and supervision.
 Christine has trained as a systemic family therapist, which influences her approach to clinical supervision where the wider context is considered in understanding the development and maintenance of problems in clinical presentations.
 She employs a reflective practice approach to supervision enhancing self awareness of relational issues between therapist, client and systems.
 Christine incorporates elements of systemic, cognitive behavioural, mindfulness and person centered therapies in supervision and training.

-Participants are required to attend the full day and will receive a certificate of attendance for 6 hours of face to face training.The workshop is equivalent to 7 CPD hours.
-This workshop is highly interactive and allows for ample time and to practice and review.
+Participants are required to attend the full online workshop and will receive a certificate of attendance for 6 hours of face to face training.The workshop is equivalent to 7 CPD hours.
+This workshop is highly interactive and allows for ample time to practice and review.

 Time: 9.
 00am – 4.30pm

 10% discount when 3 or more book and pay at the same time